Data Centers in Dar es Salaam

 Average Cost Of Power: Industrial electricity is approximately $0.09/kWh as of September 2025.
 This rate is competitive for the region, allowing for predictable operational expenses.
 The generation mix consists of roughly 60% fossil fuels and 40% renewables, primarily hydroelectric and biomass.

 Power Grid Reliability: The grid in major industrial corridors is generally stable and benefits from multi-substation support.
-Facilities in these areas utilize redundant feeds to maintain consistency, though on-site backup generation remains a standard requirement for mission-critical uptime.
+Facilities in these areas use redundant feeds to maintain consistency, though on-site backup generation remains a standard requirement for mission-critical uptime.

 Market Access, Business & Tax Climate